As part of our Corporate and Commercial practice, we provide franchising & franchise agreements litigation services.

 Our business attorneys advise on franchising and draft custom franchise agreements, as well as handle compliance, regulatory, and filing requirements.
 We also handle franchise disputes between franchisors and franchisees.

-Utilizing legal counsel can ensure that you secure the necessary legal protections and advantages before you sign a franchising agreement.
+Utilizing legal counsel can ensure that you secure the necessary legal protections and advantages before you sign a franchise agreement.
 Having experienced counsel by your side can help you negotiate for business arrangements that suit your needs.
-Our franchise law attorneys have the necessary in-depth knowledge of applicable regulatory requirements as well as experience in drafting and negotiating the complex business agreements that regulate the franchisor-franchisee relationship.
+Our franchise law attorneys have the necessary in-depth knowledge of applicable regulatory requirements.
+Additionally, they are experienced in drafting and negotiating the complex business agreements that regulate the franchisor-franchisee relationship.

-Our attorneys also have experience representing franchisors in creating and developing franchise systems compliant with all relevant laws and regulation while also being in line with system objectives.
-After formation, our attorneys and experienced staff can manage the regular registration compliance and renewal process and provide enforcement services to ensure compliance within your system to contracts and laws.
+We have experience representing franchisors in creating and developing franchise systems compliant with all relevant laws and regulations.
+Plus, we take care to keep in line with your business goals and objectives.
+After formation, our attorneys and staff can manage the registration compliance and renewal process.
+We also provide enforcement services to ensure compliance within your system to contracts and laws.